How to Purchase a Patent: Everything You Need to Know

 If you set out to purchase a patent, you would do well to treat the situation as if it were one big job interview.
 You would position yourself to learn as much about the company or people you may be doing business with.

 If the patent owner has a business, that business probably has a website.
-You would do well to research the website, the business’s reputation and activities, as well as its strengths and weaknesses.
+You should research the website, the business’s reputation and activities, as well as its strengths and weaknesses.

 Only through understanding an inventor’s position in their respective industry can you obtain a full picture of how best to approach them about buying their invention.

 If you’d like assistance or more information on purchasing a patent, post your legal need to UpCounsel’s marketplace.
-Lawyers from UpCounsel consist of Harvard and Yale graduates, who have an average of 14 years of legal experience.
-They are top lawyers who have worked with the largest companies in the country, and are standing by to assist with your legal and business needs.
+Lawyers from UpCounsel consist of Harvard and Yale graduates who have an average of 14 years of legal experience.
+They are top lawyers who have worked with the largest companies in the country and are standing by to assist with your legal needs.